2020 Guide to Online Blackjack

 Beginning Your Game

 Next, you'll be dealt your two cards.
-The dealer receives their "hole" card (the face down one they can see but you can't), and a face up card.
-Next, you need to decide that you want to do.
+The dealer receives their "hole" card and a face-up card.
+Next, you need to decide what you want to do.

 Players Options in Online Blackjack